-- Player's name; the player's name as shown on the document of the player's registration. - Former club; name of the previous club from which the player's registration has been transferred-in, either permanently or on loan. - Date of registration; being the date the player's registration was transferred-in, or the player registered for the first time.
-For international transfers, this date should be the same as that required to be entered in FIFA's Transfer Matching System. - Acquisition costs; being the costs of acquiring a player's registration incurred during the player registration period, being amounts paid and/or payable including fixed transfer compensation, realised conditional transfer compensation, and solidarity/training compensation to another football club and/or to a third party. - Transfer Currency ("TC"); currency of the payables as specified in the transfer or loan agreement with the former club. - Fixed transfer compensation (to be entered in TC); the original unconditional amount paid and/or payable to the former club from which the player's registration has been transferred-in permanently or on loan in the player registration period. - Realised conditional transfer compensation (to be entered in TC); any conditional amounts included in the transfer agreement that are realised in the player registration period and paid/payable to the former club.
-Realised conditional transfer compensation can be in respect of either a new transfer-in during the player registration period, or an existing player registration for which conditional transfer compensation becomes payable during the player registration period. - Unrealised conditional transfer compensation (to be entered in TC); any conditional amounts included in the transfer agreement that are not yet realised in the player registration period and not yet paid/payable to the former club.
-Any such amount is noted, but not included in the costs of acquiring a player's registration for the calculation of the player transfer balance for indicator 6). - Description (list all conditions); brief summary of the conditions for conditional transfer compensation in the transfer agreement. - Solidarity/training compensation (to be entered in TC); the total amount paid and/or payable by the licensee in respect of "Solidarity/training compensation" in respect of new player registrations in the player registration period. - Reporting/Local Currency ("LC"); currency which is used for the licensee's financial statements. - Other Direct Costs (to be entered in LC); being the amount of other direct costs paid and/or payable to third parties in relation to the transfer-in of a player's registration in the player registration period, but excluding amounts paid/payable to other football clubs and excluding amounts paid/payable to agents (which are requested separately). - Agent/intermediary fees (to be entered in LC); being the amount of fees paid and/or payable to agents/intermediaries in relation to either (i) the transfer-in of a player's registration in the player registration period, or (ii) in respect of the extension of a player's contract with the licensee occurring in the player registration period.
-This amount includes any fees paid/payable by the licensee to an agent/intermediary on behalf of the player concerned.
+- Player's name: as shown on the player's registration document. - Former club: name of the club from which the player's registration has been transferred in, either permanently or on loan.

+- Date of registration: the date the player's registration was transferred in, or the player was registered for the first time.
+For international transfers, this date should be the same as that entered in FIFA's Transfer Matching System. - Acquisition costs: the costs of acquiring a player's registration incurred during the player registration period, i.e. amounts paid or payable, including fixed transfer compensation, realised conditional transfer compensation, solidarity contributions and training compensation to another football club or to a third party. - Transfer Currency (TC): the currency of the payables as specified in the transfer or loan agreement with the former club. - Fixed transfer compensation: (to be entered in TC) the original unconditional amount paid or payable to the former club from which the player's registration has been transferred in permanently or on loan in the player registration period. - Realised conditional transfer compensation: (to be entered in TC) any conditional amounts included in the transfer agreement that are realised in the player registration period and paid or payable to the former club.
+Realised conditional transfer compensation can be either for a new transfer-in during the player registration period, or for an existing player registration for which conditional transfer compensation becomes payable during the player registration period. - Unrealised conditional transfer compensation: (to be entered in TC) any conditional amounts included in the transfer agreement that are not yet realised in the player registration period and not yet paid or payable to the former club.
+Any such amount is noted, but not included in the costs of acquiring a player's registration when calculating the player transfer balance under indicator 6. - Description: (list all conditions) brief summary of the conditions for conditional transfer compensation in the transfer agreement. - Solidarity contributions/training compensation (to be entered in TC) the total amount paid or payable by the licensee with respect to solidarity contributions/training compensation for new player registrations in the player registration period. - Reporting/local currency (LC): currency used for the licensee's financial statements. - Other direct costs: (to be entered in LC) the total amount of other direct costs paid or payable by the club to third parties in relation to the transfer-in of a player's registration, but excluding amounts paid or payable to other football clubs and excluding amounts paid or payable to agents, which are requested separately. - Agent/intermediary fees: (to be entered in LC) the fees paid or payable to agents or intermediaries in relation to either (i) the transfer-in of a player's registration in the player registration period, or (ii) the extension of a player's contract with the licensee during the player registration period.
+This amount includes any fees paid or payable by the licensee to an agent or intermediary on behalf of the player concerned.
 This amount excludes any contingent payables.

-Amounts must be input as positive figures, in the currency of the transfer agreement, and rounded to the nearest thousand (e.g. €1,234,567 should be entered as €1,235).
+Amounts must be input as positive figures, in the currency of the transfer agreement, and rounded to the nearest thousand, e.g. €1,234,567 should be entered as €1,235.

-D. The aggregate proceeds of the transfer-out of players' registrations
+D. Aggregate proceeds of transferring out player registrations

-Within the Player Transfer Balance schedule, the licensee must disclose:
+In the player transfer balance schedule, the licensee must disclose: